 Notes to the Guide:

-Sequestered Carbon: this calculates the quantity of soil carbon associated with the measured field CO2 respiration rate.
+**Sequestered Carbon: this estimates the quantity of soil carbon associated with the measured level of field CO2 respiration rate.
 We’ve made some assumptions about the annual decay rate of carbon to make this useful.